kloudysky/Strife/README.md

 When a new message is created it broadcasts the message to the appopriate channel and for users who are subscribed to the channel they will receive the message in real time.

 - Users can create, edit and add members to servers and channels.
-Images are stored on AWS's S3 Storage System.